 Scientists say that even the inside of the temple shows signs of glacial movement and the stones are more polished.
 The report further adds that scientists studied architecture and concluded that those who designed the temple not only kept in mind the terrain but also the formation of snow and glaciers, and ensured that the structure was strong enough not only to withstand natural disasters and the passage of time.

 Kedarnath temple is a Pure Gem on Earth, Right in the Middle of Land and sky, which is indeed a dream destination for all the Hindus around the world.
-Kedarnath trek is one of India’s Beautiful trek, which definitely needs your visit.
+Kedarnath trek is one of India’s Beautiful treks, which definitely needs your visit.

 Hope you love this article